 (Read more: Choosing Between VASER and Lysonix Ultrasonic Liposuction)

 In a typical liposuction procedure, what the plastic surgeon actually does is pull the cannula back and forth not to plunge it further but to loosen the fat cells, making it easier to extract using suction.
 This exercise has caused some problems before when the doctor makes a mistake.
 To minimize risks and mistakes on the doctor’s part, technology was used to advance these cannulas, ultimately making the whole procedure less of a risk for the patient.

-The second myth deals with the outcome and main purpose of liposuction.
+The second myth deals with the outcome and the main purpose of liposuction.
 What many think liposuction achieves is weight loss.
 This is flawed.
-In fact, if the doctor proceeds and sucks out excessive fat, the body will be in such a state of shock because of the differences of before and after that a healthy outcome is highly improbable.
+In fact, if the doctor proceeds and sucks out excess fat, the body will be in such a state of shock because of the differences of before and after, that a healthy outcome is highly improbable.
 What liposuction truly achieves is contouring.

 As the skin does not snap back to the tightness it used to have after gaining weight, liposuction is usually coupled with a tummy tuck to tighten up the features of the body.

 *This blog is created and maintained for informational purposes only.
 The images present may not accurately reflect actual cases per individual.
 Individual cases are unique, and the descriptions and solutions will vary per patient.